Signed in as:

 NextERA is proposing to take a new 200' easement for their portion of the 500kV line through Pennsylvania, West Virginia and Garrett and Allegheny counties in Maryland.

-First Energy has proposed a rebuild of the 138kV transmission line structures to a 185' pole with a new 500kV and the existing 138kV line under built for its portion of the project through Frederick and Montgomery counties in Maryland.
-Note for Frederick and Montgomery properties in Maryland, south of Doubs - the project will result in there being 3 - 500kV and 2 - 230 lines in the ROW.
+First Energy has proposed a rebuild within the existing easements through Frederick and Montgomery counties in Maryland.
+For some properties in Frederick and Montgomery, south of the Doubs substation, the project will result in there being 3 - 500kV and 2 - 230 lines in the ROW.

 The Baltimore Gas and Electric Company’s Brandon Shores Retirement Mitigation Project intends to upgrade an existing 230kV transmission line to a 500kV transmission line within the existing easement (which has multiple 230kV transmission lines already) .
 This line was proposed to mitigate the deficit of energy caused by the retirement of the Brandon Shores Generation Plant in Baltimore, MD.